 Let's take a look at a more complex example.
 Copy the code below and paste it in

 Above, we're updating the theme with the following changes:

 With the new changes introduced, the custom theme should yield a similar result.

 baseproperty is NOT.

-@storybook/theming package is built using TypeScript, so this should help create a valid theme for TypeScript users.
+@storybook/theming package is built using TypeScript, which should help create a valid theme for TypeScript users.
 The types are part of the package itself.

 To style these elements, insert style tags into:

-If you're using MDX for docs, there's one more level of themability.
+If you're using MDX for docs, there's one more level of "themability".
 MDX allows you to completely override the components that are rendered from Markdown using a components parameter.
-This is an advanced usage that we don't officially support in Storybook, but it's a powerful mechanism if you need it.
+It's an advanced usage that we don't officially support in Storybook, but it's a powerful mechanism if you need it.

 Here's how you might insert a custom code renderer for